Photo by: Juan José Sánchez

 Placement and Watering

 Based on the different types of columbine, plant them 1 – 3 feet apart in spring and water thoroughly.

 According to the weather columbine flowers bloom for 4 – 6 weeks from late spring to summer.

 Photo by: Stan Shebs

-Leaf miner is one among the usual pest that attack columbine.
+Leaf miner is one of the usual pest that attacks columbine.
 These are fly larvae that feed inside the leaf.
 This damage appears as light-colored winding tunnels in the surface of the leaves.
 Snip the leaves that this pest affects after the flowering of the plants; the fresh leaves that grow later in that season will not fall victims to the leaf miner.

 As Cut Flower

 In spite of their delicate outward show, columbine is best as cut flowers.
 Their shelf life is remarkably long.
 Under proper conditions, the stalks remain stiff.